ArtArtArtArt/KMSVault/1EvergreenNotes/russian imperialism.md

  - The desire to seize the land of others, establish their own institutions there, and conduct their own activities.
  - The idea that only they know how to do any sort of business, and imposing this “knowledge” on others.

-Whole culture is permieted with imperialistic ideas.
+Whole culture is permeated with imperialistic ideas.
 Here we can remember writers and what they said about other nations (pushkin etc.)